Frequently Asked Questions

 To find out more about the courses, please check out our study programme.

 Advanced Technology is a technical Bachelor’s programme.
-Without mathematics, you will not be able to solve the problems you encounter during your studies.
+Without mathematics at the highest level in your secondary school programme, you will not be able to solve the problems you encounter during your studies.
 It is therefore a substantial part of the programme.
+Like any other science and engineering programme, in the first year at least 20% of the programme is devoted to mathematics.

 What are the admission requirements?
 Will I be admitted?

 You will gain direct admission to the Bachelor’s programme in Advanced Technology if you have a Dutch VWO diploma with a Natuur & Techniek profile.
 With a Natuur & Gezondheid programme you need Wiskunde B and Natuurkunde in order to enter the programme.

-Students from outside the Netherlands should have a pre-university school qualification comparable to the Dutch VWO diploma (e.g. good A level passes or an International Baccalaureate) with high passing grades in Mathematics and Physics and/or Chemistry as required subjects.
+Students from outside the Netherlands should have a pre-university secondary education comparable to the Dutch VWO diploma, with as equivalent high passing grades in Mathematics, Physics and Chemistry as required subjects.
+The Dutch VWO diploma includes English and therefore from prospective students an English equivalent is expected.
 As the programme is taught entirely in English, a high level of English proficiency (CEFR, B2/C1 level; minimum IELTS score of 6.0, or equivalent) is also required.
+For more information, please contact our Admissions Office.

 Can I drop by sometime?

 In March and November, the University of Twente organizes its Bachelor’s Open Days.
 At these events, staff and students of the Advanced Technology programme are on hand to answer all your questions.
 Be sure to register in advance on the Bachelor’s Open Days web page.
 Another good option would be to participate in our student-for-a-day programme, which enables you to team up with a first-year student and experience life at Twente for yourself.
 You will also have the opportunity to speak to our study adviser.

 What is the difference between a research university and a university of applied sciences?